All comparisonsEmail / Inbox tools

 MailMate

-Spark Mail fails first because tagging and filtering rules cannot be customized with the same level of control.
+Spark Mail fails first because it breaks when tagging systems and filtering rules cannot be configured with deep customization.

 Verdict